 Could the Bitcoin price go to zero?

-In the end, the true causes of a decline in Bitcoin’s price are: political pressure, technological failures, and all sorts of media coverage under the umbrella term of FUD: any type of news coverage that can potentially spread “Fear, Uncertainty, and Doubt.”
-Until Bitcoin really reaches the majority of the world, we can keep expecting both significant price increases as well as significant price declines to occur - for now, volatility rules.
+In the end, the true causes of a decline in Bitcoin’s price could be any or a combination of the following: political pressure, technological failures, media coverage under the umbrella term of FUD (any type of news coverage that can potentially spread “Fear, Uncertainty, and Doubt), and more.
+Until Bitcoin really reaches the majority of the world, we can keep expecting both significant price increases as well as significant price declines to occur.
+For now, volatility rules.